sass/sass-spec/README.md

 [which is deprecated]: http://sass.logdown.com/posts/7081811

-## Organization
+## Spec Style

-All specs should go in the `spec/` directory.
-Beyond that, it gets messy.
-The specs in this repo accumulated haphazardly over the years from contributions from many different people, so there's not currently much by way of unified organizational principles.
-In general, though, **specs should be organized by what part of the language they're testing**.
+The specs in this repo accumulated haphazardly over the years from contributions from many different people, so there's not currently much by way of unified style or organization.
+However, all new specs should follow the [style guide](STYLE_GUIDE.md), and old specs should be migrated to be style-guide compliant whenever possible.

-In addition, the following conventions should be followed for new specs when
-applicable:

-* Specs for plain CSS features, including CSS at-rules like `@media` and CSS selector syntax, go in `spec/css/`.

-* Specs for built-in functions go in `spec/core_functions/`, under directories whose names correspond to the modules in [the module system proposal][].
-For example, specs for the `rgb()` function go in `spec/core_functions/color/rgb/`.

-  [the module system proposal]: https://github.com/sass/language/blob/master/accepted/module-system.md#built-in-modules-1

-* Specs for Sass's at-rules like `@extend` and `@import` go in `spec/directives/`.

-* Specs for SassScript value types go in `spec/values/`.

-All directory names should be lowercase and underscore-separated.
-All error specs for a given feature should go in an `errors/` directory under that feature's directory.

 ## Interactive Mode